Aashish1-1-1/Spotlight/README.md

 # Spotlight (A highlighter for linux)
-Spotlight, a Linux highlighter, engages when you scroll down with your mouse and returns to default upon scrolling up.
+Spotlight, a Linux cursor highlighter, engages when you scroll down with your mouse and returns to default upon scrolling up.
 # Demo
 [![Demo Video](https://img.youtube.com/vi/096G4vzwgjE/0.jpg)](https://www.youtube.com/watch?v=096G4vzwgjE)